Marie Claire: United Kingdom

 Marie Claire launched a UK print edition in 1988, with a website launched in 2006 featuring segments on daily news, catwalk shows, photographs and reports, fashion and beauty, buys of the day, daily horoscopes, and competitions.

 Its cover price was increased in February 2018 from £3.99 to £4.20, but this did not compensate for a decline in sales and advertising revenue, with print display advertising down 25% in 2018 and 30% in 2019.
-In September 2019, the magazine's then owner, TI Media, announced that the final print edition would be published in November and the brand would become digital only, under licence with Groupe Marie Claire.
+In September 2019, the magazine's then owner, TI Media, announced that the final print edition would be published in November and the brand would become digital only, under license with Groupe Marie Claire.
 The UK website currently has two million monthly users.

 Combined print and digital circulation from July to December 2018 was 120,133 per issue – almost a third of which were free copies, and 4,729 of which were for the digital edition.
 This was down on the same period in 2017, when the average circulation was 157,412, with 4,012 digital edition readers.

-Currently, Marie Claire UK is published by Future Publishing, which acquired TI Media and also owns Marie Claire US.
+Marie Claire UK is published by Future Publishing, which acquired TI Media in 2020 and also owned Marie Claire US since 2021.